 Why choose Addiction Counseling at PCC?

-PCC’s Addiction Counseling program is the single largest addiction counselor education resource in the state.
-The program provides the skills necessary to begin work as a counselor in the public or private sector.
+PCC’s Addiction Counseling program is the largest addiction counselor education resource in the state.
+This program provides the educational foundation needed to begin your career as a certified alcohol and drug counselor.

 Degrees and certificates